-The Board has delegated to the AC responsibility to oversee financial reporting, to ensure appropriate actions are taken with regard to internal and external audit and to aid in managing relationships with relevant external parties including the external auditors.
+The Board has delegated to the BAC responsibility to oversee financial reporting, to ensure appropriate actions are taken with regard to internal and external audit and to aid in managing relationships with relevant external parties including the external auditors.

-The Internal Audit function reports directly to the Chair of the AC under the terms of reference for the committee.
-The AC approves the term of appointment of internal and external auditors and receives reports from the internal and external auditors.
-Both the internal and external auditors attend AC meetings when required.
+The Internal Audit function reports directly to the Chair of the BAC under the terms of reference for the committee.
+The BAC approves the term of appointment of internal and external auditors and receives reports from the internal and external auditors.
+Both the internal and external auditors attend BAC meetings when required.

-The AC is chaired by an Independent Non-Executive Director and meets at least quarterly.
+The BAC is chaired by an Independent Non-Executive Director and met 5 times during 2022.